bhellema/react-play/README.md

 #### Tags
+- v1.3-modules - refactor all js files into jsx component files.
-- v1.2-forms - shows how to wire up handlers and forms to state data
+- v1.2-forms - shows how to wire up handlers and forms to state data.
-- v1.1-components - shows how to create components with React.createClass
+- v1.1-components - shows how to create components with React.createClass.
-- v1.0 - initial project setup
+- v1.0 - initial project setup.